 Software for fitting neural networks is widely available.
 The research in this paper uses the SPSS (1998) package called Neural Connection.
 This software supports a variety of node activation functions, weight functions and learning algorithms.
-We examine six types of

-FFNN models combining three kinds of node activation functions and two types of weight functions shown in Table 1.
-Two types of learning algorithms can be selected, but in our case we examine only the default setting, which is the conjugate gradient method.
-For the time series data, we have to construct a input data with several lags.
+We examine six types of FFNN models combining three kinds of node activation functions and two types of weight functions shown in Table I. Two types of learning algorithms can be selected, but in our case we examine only the default setting, which is the conjugate gradient method.
+For the time series data, we have to construct an input data with several lags.
 The way to select a number for the lag can be arbitrary, but a reasonable idea is to select a lag for which the autocorrelation between the original data and lagged data becomes large.
-Several dirrerent of lags are examined in our case study, but the lag is chosen considering the autocorrelation.
-Following Faraway and Chatfields' (1998) notation, in time series modeling using the FFNN, let the model be denoted by $NN(\mathcal{L}; h)$, where \mathcal{L} is the set of lags and h is the number of hidden nodes.
+Several different lags are examined in our case study, but the lag is chosen considering the autocorrelation.
+In time series modelling using the FFNN, let the model be denoted by FFNN(\mathcal{L} ; h), where \mathcal{L} is the set of lags and h is the number of hidden nodes.